What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 If you have a licence from Jersey, Guernsey etc you may have to retake the driving exam; otherwise, you risk getting a fine.

 As a British citizen living and working in Spain, you’ll get access to Spain’s healthcare system for free.
 You’ll only need to get your Spanish social security number to register at a health centre and receive your Spanish health insurance card.
 To stay in Spain, you will need to apply for a Spanish visa, which involves submitting necessary documents at the Spanish Consulate.
 Different types of visas exist based on the purpose of your stay, such as study or non-lucrative visas.
+Additionally, you will need to obtain a biometric residence card for accessing public healthcare.

 If you’re unemployed or aren’t eligible for state healthcare and have legally lived at least a year in Spain, you could swap your personal health insurance to convenio especial.
 This’s a special low cost, opt-in health insurance that covers basic healthcare needs.